nesi/support-docs/docs/Scientific_Computing/HPC_Software_Environment/Offloading_computations_to_a_Graphical_Processing_Unit_(GPU)_with_OpenACC.md

 Many codes can be accelerated significantly by offloading computations to a GPU.
 Some NeSI [Mahuika nodes have GPUs attached to them](https://support.nesi.org.nz/hc/en-gb/articles/360001471955-GPU-use-on-NeSI).
-If you want your code to run faster, if you\'re developing your own code or if you have access to the source code and you feel comfortable editing the code, read on.
+If you want your code to run faster, if you're developing your own code or if you have access to the source code and you feel comfortable editing the code, read on.

 Here we show how to tell the compiler which part of your algorithm you want to run a GPU.
-We\'ll use OpenACC, which adds directives to your source code.
+We'll use OpenACC, which adds directives to your source code.
 The advantages of OpenACC over other approaches is that the source code changes are generally small and your code remains portable, i.e. it will run on both CPU and GPU.
 The main disadvantage of OpenACC